ai9app/AI-Cinematic-Prompt-Director/README.md

 Welcome to the **AI Cinematic Prompt Director**, an open-source framework proudly brought to you by **[ai9app.io](https://ai9app.io)**!

-**ai9app** is your ultimate generative AI creative platform.
-Visit our app to discover a massive library of AI resources, professional prompts, and advanced AI creative tools built for creators.
+**ai9app.io** is your ultimate generative AI creative platform.
+You can **use this skill directly on our platform** to start generating mind-blowing video prompts immediately!
+Furthermore, our platform is built for creators: you can use your own custom skills, or **share your skills** with the community to earn credits and rewards.

-*   🎁 **Share & Earn Credits:** Share your own AI resources, custom skills, and prompt templates with the community to earn credits directly on the platform.
+*   🎁 **Share & Earn Credits:** Share your own AI resources, custom skills, and prompt templates on the platform to earn credits.
-*   🚀 **Create Instantly:** You can use the prompt structures and skills provided in this repository to generate highly detailed prompts, and instantly render your videos using the AI generation tools on **[ai9app.io](https://ai9app.io)**.
+*   🚀 **Create Instantly:** Render your generated cinematic prompts into high-quality videos using the built-in AI generation tools on **[ai9app.io](https://ai9app.io)**.

 *Let's gen it!*